Battle of Florina: Chegan operation

 The six infantry and one cavalry divisions of the three Serbian armies faced the Bulgarians.

 The offensive began on 17 August 1916, with the Bulgarians taking Lerin and Banitsa.
 However, the advance soon encountered difficulties, slowing down considerably due to the increased Serbian resistance.
 The fighting was especially heavy on the bare rocky slopes of Chegan Mountain and the Voras Mountains.
 The Serbians were reinforced with new artillery constantly and fresh troops thanks to the railway that reached the battlefield, while the Bulgarians soon began depleting their ammunition stocks.
 This and the slow advance forced the Bulgarian high command to call off all attacks on 27 August and order the forces to dig in on the occupied positions between Lake Vegoritida, Lake Petron and along the ridges of the Voras Mountains.
 For the next several days, the Bulgarian positions were subjected to heavy artillery fire and a few Serbian attacks that were repulsed.

 Consequences

 The Chegan Offensive also known as the Lerin Offensive had failed.
-It failed to influence Romania, which entered the war on the side of the Allies but also failed to achieve its final military objective to take the Chegan village and the pass north of Lake Ostrovo.
+It failed to influence Romania, which entered the war on the side of the Allies but also failed to achieve its final military objective to take the Chegan village and the pass north of Lake Vegoritida.

 French General Maurice Sarrail now prepared a counterattack against the First Bulgarian Army that would eventually develop in the Monastir Offensive.
 The French retook Lerin/Florina on 23 September 1916.